Nealelab/UK_Biobank_GWAS/README.md

 ### Change log

 Updates to the Rapid GWAS summary statistics or download Manifest will be recorded here:

+ * _January, 2021_
+   * We are currently experiencing issues with our DropBox account and working on a fix.
+We appreciate your patience during this time

  * _Oct 17th, 2019_
    * 89 summary stat files affected by mis-applied low confidence filter have been updated and uploaded to the public release (File Manifest Release 20180731)